ImreAngelo/nginx-mtls-rotation/README.md

 > [!NOTE]
 >
-> In production, the self-signed certificate(s) can be signed by let's encrypt to provide modern encryption that is trusted by default.
+> In production, the self-signed certificate(s) can be signed by let's encrypt to provide modern encryption that is trusted by default, or use a proxy that provides TLS like cloudflare.
+> The downside of the latter approach is control over the encryption standards, as often these proxies use less secure TLS standards like v1.2 for compatability
 >
 > **TODO:** Automate this process